afoliveira5/afoliveira5/README.md

 ---

 My work spans the **entire lifecycle of testing.**
-- From planning and scenario definition
+- From planning and Scenario Definition
-- Execution of automation os testing,
+- Execution of Automation os Testing,
-- Failure analysis
+- Failure Analysis
-- And result validation.
+- And Result Validation.

 I am eager to contribute my expertise to a **Senior QA** or **QA Automation Engineer** role, bringing technical knowledge, a quality-focused mindset, and experience in building and evolving automation solutions.